Graduate School: What you need to know

 The Thesis Guide is intended to summarize the major elements of thesis preparation.
 Consult your thesis advisor and/or the style manual of your academic discipline when stylistic questions particular to your research arise.

 Students must apply to the Graduate School early in the semester in which they expect to receive their degrees.
-Applications are available online or in the Graduate School office.
+Applications are available online.
 There is no fee to apply for graduation.
 Deadlines to apply are:

 • May graduation: March 1.

 • August graduation: July 1.